novix-sa/cubeplan/docs/index.md

 App screens or interfaces are created draging and droping indexes or nodes on to a canvas.
 Indexes are transformed into selecting tools (drop down or list).
 They automatically act as a filter for the equivalent dimension of any visualized array.
 Screens can be linked to define navigation paths and menus created for easy of final users.

-Any step in the process could be used as an Input/Output module.
-Nodes and Indexes are the building blocks of user interfaces.
-Menus for navigating apps can be easily defined.
 Apps can be shared between partners or even to the general public through shareable links.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczNjAyMjk4NywtMTgwNjA2OTAwOCwtMz
+eyJoaXN0b3J5IjpbMTg3MzM1NDgxMywtMTgwNjA2OTAwOCwtMz
 k2MTkwNzA0LDYzODIwOTI4MiwtNzE4NjkyMDQsNzY5NjQwMjkw
 LDExODQwMzI1NzYsMjA4MzYzNzE1Nyw1ODczODE5MDUsLTE5Nz
 UxNzYzMDMsLTYyOTIzNzgwNiwtOTQ4MTU3OTE0LDkyODcwODA2